MWVile/service-acceptance-tests/README.md

 * The gems used for the acceptance tests are contained within the `Gemfile`
 * The `Gemfile.lock` provided contains working gem dependencies.
 * [Ruby Style Guide][4] will provide examples and explanations for linting violations
-* The [docker-base-image v4.1][5] is used to build this skeleton and currently uses:
+* The standard STP uses docker.devops.stp.hmlr.zone/stp/ruby26-chrome:latest:
-    * Ruby version: 2.6.5
+    * Ruby version: 2.6.6
-    * Rubygems version: 3.0.6
-    * Bundler version: 2.0.2
+    * Bundler version: 1.17.2
 * `support/config.rb` has the skeleton default values and driver configuration

 ## Architecture